 Montgomery County Historical Commission

-COUNTY-WIDE “YOUTH ADVISORY BOARD” IN ITS THIRD YEAR
+COUNTY-WIDE “YOUTH ADVISORY BOARD”

 The Montgomery County Historical Commission is a duly constituted organization of Montgomery County government composed of citizen members appointed by the County Commissioners who serve for two-year terms.
 The Commission reports to the County Judge and the Commissioners Court and the Texas Historical Commission.
 The Commission works in various fields including archeology, architecture, history, economic development and heritage tourism for the purpose of preserving and promoting the rich history and heritage of Montgomery County—the third oldest county in Texas, created in 1837.